1100 Ludlow Street Suite 700 Philadelphia, PA 19107

 View as PDF to print/save

-This investment management agreement (the "Agreement") is made on this day between the undersigned party, (hereinafter referred to as "you" or "your"), and Elm Partners Management LLC, a registered investment adviser, whose mailing address is 1601 Market Street #9F, Philadelphia, PA 19103 and email address is firstname.lastname@example.org (hereinafter referred to as "us," "we," or "our").
+This investment management agreement (the “Agreement”) is made on this day between the undersigned party, (hereinafter referred to as “you” or “your”), and Elm Partners Management LLC, a registered investment adviser, whose mailing address is 50 S 16th Street STE 17, Philadelphia, PA 19102 and email address is email@example.com (hereinafter referred to as “us,” “we,” or “our”).

 1) Scope of Engagement.
 You hereby appoint us as your investment adviser to perform the services herein described and we accept such appointment under the terms and conditions stated.
 We shall be responsible for the investment and reinvestment of those assets that you designate to be subject to our management (the "Assets" or "Account(s)") in accordance with the Investment Program set forth in Section 2.